angular/angular/aio/content/guide/i18n-common-translation-files.md

     </code-example>

-1. Move the *translation* file to the new directory
+1. Move the *translation* file to the new directory.
-1. Send the *translation* file to your translator
+1. Send the *translation* file to your translator.
-1. Repeat the above steps for each language you want to add to your application
+1. Repeat the above steps for each language you want to add to your application.

 ### `extract-i18n` example for French

 For example, to create a French translation file, complete the following actions.

-1. Run the `extract-18n` command
+1. Run the `extract-18n` command.
-1. Make a copy of the `messages.xlf` source language file
+1. Make a copy of the `messages.xlf` source language file.
-1. Rename the copy to `messages.fr.xlf` for the French language (`fr`) translation.
+1. Rename the copy to `messages.fr.xlf` for the French language \(`fr`\) translation.
 1. Move the `fr` translation file to the `src/locale` directory.
 1. Send the `fr` translation file to the translator.